jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

   (b) imposes conditions on the permit; and
   (c) is satisfied that those conditions will contribute to a reduction of the effects described in subsection (1)﻿(g) over the duration of the permit.
 (3) In addition to any other conditions imposed under this Act, a discharge permit or coastal permit may include conditions requiring the holder of the permit to undertake such works in such stages throughout the term of the permit as will ensure that upon the expiry of the permit the holder can meet the requirements of subsection (1) and of any relevant regional rules.
+(4) However, this section does not apply if an application is for an activity— (a) that is regulated by a wastewater environmental performance standard or a stormwater environmental performance standard and the application complies with the relevant environmental performance standard; or
+  (b) that is regulated by an infrastructure design solution and the application complies with the design solution.

 ### 107A Restrictions on grant of resource consents
 [Repealed]